mixxxdj/website/content/news/XXXX-XX-XX-gsoc-final-blog-fatih-emre-yildiz.md

 *Status: Open*

 This bug was affecting some of the tracks in my library.
-While I was working on the Tag Fetcher, I realized some songs in my library were having an interesting error which is displayed as "Not Found" on the Musicbrainz windows.
-But the logs were not saying the same thing, they were some tasks were successful and related results exist for these tracks.
-But they were failing for some reason.
+While I was working on the Tag Fetcher, I realized some songs in my library could not get metadata from Musicbrainz.
+There was an error.
+That was displayed as "Not Found" on the Tag Fetcher.
+But the logs were different, there were some successful results, and they exist on the MusicBrainz.
+But importing metadata for these tracks was failing for some reason.
 When I dig that down, I realized that the responses from Musicbrainz are successful but empty, and in the codebase that was meant to be no results.
 This is still in progress, but after that is resolved we will increase the rate of the successful results of our Tag Fetcher.

 ---